Want to wow the owner with your proposal or interview presentation? Show them that you're already invested by showing them their project in Join.

 Invite your business development team in addition to any preconstruction or project leads that are part of the pursuit or presentation process when you add your project Team.

-- Identify any key stakeholder categories or work breakdown structures to ensure your dashboards are tailored to this project’s needs.
+Identify any key stakeholder categorizations or work breakdown structures to ensure your dashboards are tailored to this project’s needs.

-Before you take any screen captures or do your presentation live, make sure you are using the Owner role to ensure permissions and settings match what the owner will see in Join.
+Caution: Before you take any screenshots or do your presentation live, make sure you are using the Owner role to ensure that your permissions and settings match what the owner will see in Join.
 If you’re the project Administrator, navigate to the Team page and click the See Roles button, then click the Preview Role button for the Owner role.